 7. Open Table

 Since its introduction in 2008, the OpenTable Reviews program has generated more than 97 million reviews by verified diners.
+And now it’s one of the leading restaurant reservation platforms.

 Built as a restaurant reservation platform, it makes it easy for diners to find restaurants with availability for the number of diners at the time they require:

-Restaurant listings are visual and user-friendly:
+Restaurant listings are visual and user-friendly.

 The customer review function is, however, fairly basic.
-Customers can sort reviews by ratings and newness as well as by certain keywords:
+Customers can sort reviews by ratings and newness as well as by certain keywords.

 Business owners or managers can also publicly or privately respond to reviews too.
 Remember even if a customer review is negative, it’s best to respond to it publicly to show potential customers that you value their feedback and you’re taking action.